Unbounded dynamics for three dimensional vector fields: Abstract

 \section{Abstract}

-Consider a three-dimensional vector field $F$ which generates a finite number of fixed points - what can we say on its unbounded dynamics?
-In this paper we tackle this question, and prove sufficient conditions for $F$ to have fixed points with unbounded invariant manifolds.
-Following that, we use these results to study the dynamics of the Genesio-Tesi system, the Belousov-Zhabotinsky reaction, and the Michelson system.
+Given a three-dimensional vector field $F$ with a finite number of fixed points - what can we say on its unbounded dynamics?
+We tackle this question, and prove sufficient conditions for $F$ to have fixed points with unbounded invariant manifolds.
+Following that, we use these results to study the dynamics of the Genesio--Tesi system, the Belousov--Zhabotinsky reaction, and the Michelson system.

 \keywords{\textbf{Keywords} - Ordinary Differential Equations, Unbounded Dynamics, Nonlinear Dynamics, Invariant Manifolds}